christophebe/simple-proxies/README.md

 ##Node Scripts

-There also 2 command line scripts in this package :
+There also 3 command line scripts in this package :
 - valid-proxies : check a list of proxies from a txt file.
 - db-importer : read a txt file containing proxies & import proxies into a db.
+- db-refresh : check if the proxies stores in a DB are still valid or not.
 ###How to use thoses scripts ?

 - Install Node